TomasHubelbauer/sqlite-javascript/README.md

 I am using [DB browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser) to compare databases as read by this library and by the program.

+- Fix the `PlaylistTrack` table not opening due to an invalid data view range
 - Fix varint where I had to cap it to 8 bytes to not spill over to other values but according to the docs it should take 9 bytes - there must be some gotcha because those 8 bytes were all 0xff so maybe if there is 8 0xff then we're